-Harlem Link Charter School, a K-5 public school, links academics, values and community to graduate articulate scholars who meet or exceed New York State Performance Standards and active citizens who learn and serve in their communities.
+Harlem Link Charter School, a Pre-K to 5 public school, links academics, values and community to graduate articulate scholars who meet or exceed New York State Performance Standards and active citizens who learn and serve in their communities.
 Families, staff and community join together to provide a safe, supportive learning environment that empowers students to take an active role in learning and demonstrate good character.

 Steve Evangelista and Margaret Ryan, the co-founders of Harlem Link, evolved their educational philosophy at Bank Street College’s Teacher Recruitment Initiative, a three-year partnership between Bank Street and Teach For America.
 Spurred by demand from parents for safer, more rigorous schools and the promise of greater autonomy in the charter law, after a two-year founding process they opened Harlem Link in the same building where they were teaching together, PS 242, with the blessing of that school’s principal.
 They put together a grassroots founding board with a diverse set of backgrounds and expertise, and chose the SUNY Charter Schools Institute as authorizer due to the consistency of message and high expectations exhibited by that office.

 Rigorous, high expectations and a belief in students

 Harlem Link seeks to uphold the same, rigorous, college-bound expectations for its students as those typically found in our nation’s most highly functioning and resourced communities.
 These are embodied in the strict uniform and homework policies, home-school compacts, consistent discipline code across the grades, challenging curriculum and common language in use among the staff that is based on the school’s Core Values.

 - A data-driven curriculum and pedagogy that support the school’s mission